Flag

 FATF Status

-Kuwait is no longer on the FATF List of Countries that have been identified as having strategic AML deficiencies.
+Kuwait is on the FATF List of Countries that have been identified as having strategic AML deficiencies.

 Compliance with FATF Recommendations